atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 The sidebar on the left-hand side of the map provides some information and controls.

 **Forecasts**: Choice of method and its representation.
 All open methods are displayed in the upper box.
-The lower left box changes the color scale, and the lower right one offers the choice of the quantile to display (20%, 60% or 90%).
+The lower left box changes the color scale, and the lower right one offers the choice of the quantile to display (20%, 60%, or 90%).

 .. image:: img/panel-forecasts.png
    :align: center

-**GIS layers**: Display options for the opened GIS layers (right click).
+**GIS layers**: Display options for the opened GIS layers (right-click).
 It is possible to change the following properties of the different layers, if available:

 * Visibility - whether the layer is visible or not.
 * Transparency - 0% is opaque and 100% is fully transparent.